StanfordSNR/connection-splitting/README.md

 	* Figure 5: Characterize QUIC congestion control schemes at 10 Mbit/s.
 	* Figures 8-12 in the Appendix: Heatmaps of the full parameter space.
 * `network_path_analysis.ipynb`
-	* Table 3: Apply the heuristic to analyze theoretical split settings - ***FINDING 2***.
+	* Table 3: Apply the heuristic to analyze TCP in theoretical split settings - ***FINDING 2***.
 	* Figure 1 (heuristic only): Identify marquee network settings for Figure 1 - ***FINDING 1***.
 	* Figure 6: Apply the heuristic to reason about QUIC in split settings - ***FINDING 3***.
 * `network_path_real_data.ipynb` (optional)
-	* Figure 1: Marquee network settings where TCP BBRv3 benefits significantly from a real connection-splitting PEP.
+	* Figure 1: Marquee network settings where TCP BBRv3 benefits significantly from a real connection-splitting PEP but TCP BBRv1 does not.
 * `accuracy_analysis.ipynb` (optional)
 	* Figure 7: Heatmaps comparing measured and predicted split throughputs.